-We also believe that AT2101 may have advantages over the use of Zavesca, a substrate reduction therapy.
+We also believe that Plicera may have advantages over the use of Zavesca, a substrate reduction therapy.
 Zavesca is an orally-administered small molecule; however, the underlying mechanism of action is very different than for pharmacological chaperones.
 Substrate reduction therapies are designed to prevent the production of the substrate that accumulates in disease by inhibiting an enzyme required to make the substrate in cells.
 This is not the same enzyme that is deficient in Gaucher disease.
-Importantly, the enzyme that is inhibited is needed to make other important molecules that are used for many types of biological processes.
-As a result, inhibiting this enzyme may have adverse effects on the cell that are difficult to predict.
-By contrast, AT2101 is designed to work by binding directly to GCase, increasing its stability and helping it fold into its correct three-dimensional shape.
+Importantly, the enzyme that is inhibited is needed to make molecules that are used for many types of biological processes.
+As a result, inhibiting this enzyme may have adverse effects that are difficult to predict.
+By contrast, Plicera is designed to bind directly to GCase, increasing its stability and helping it fold into its correct three-dimensional shape.
 This in turn enables proper trafficking to the lysosome where it can directly decrease substrate accumulation.
-Several side effects were reported in clinical trials of Zavesca, including diarrhea, which was observed in more than 85% of patients who received the drug.
+Several side effects were reported by Actelion, Ltd. in clinical trials of Zavesca, including diarrhea, which was observed in more than 85% of patients who received the drug.
 Other side effects included hand tremors and numbness and tingling in the hands, arms, legs or feet.
-AT2101 is designed to work by a very different mechanism than Zavesca, and we do not expect it to have the same side-effect profile.
+Plicera's mechanism of action is very different from Zavesca's, and we do not expect it to have the same side-effect profile.

-In February 2006, the FDA granted orphan drug designation to AT2101 for the treatment of Gaucher disease.
-We believe that the orphan drug designation of Zavesca in the United States and the European Union will not prevent us from obtaining marketing approval of AT2101 in either geography.
-See "Government Regulation."
+In February 2006, the FDA granted orphan drug designation for the active ingredient in Plicera for the treatment of Gaucher disease in the United States.
+We believe that the orphan drug designation of Zavesca in the United States and the European Union will not prevent us from obtaining marketing approval of Plicera in either geography.
+See "Government Regulation".

-AT2101 Development Activities
+Plicera Development Activities